jrsingleton/jrsingleton.github.io/essays/wouldyourather.md

 Should you tell your friend and possibly ruin his marriage?

-In [Schrodinger's cat thought experiment](https://news.berkeley.edu/2014/07/30/watching-schrodingers-cat-die/), the cat is simultaenously dead and alive while it is in the box, but when you open the box, you kill the cat.
+In [Schrodinger's cat thought experiment](https://news.berkeley.edu/2014/07/30/watching-schrodingers-cat-die/), the cat is both dead and alive at the same time while it is in the box, but when you open the box, you kill the cat.
 Following the same logic, since you don’t know if the wife is cheating or not, you may “kill the cat” by telling your friend.
 But what if not telling your friend leads to worse heartache down the line?
 This is a very sticky moral dilemma; there are many pros and cons for each choice.
 The choice and reasoning you ultimately decide on